 ORTHODONTICS FOR CHILDREN

-By this age, most children have a mix of baby teeth and adult teeth, which makes it easier for us to diagnose and correct tooth and jaw problems sooner and without surgery.
+The American Association of Orthodontists recommends a visit to the orthodontist around age seven.
+At this age, most children have a mix of baby teeth and adult teeth, which will make it possible for Dr. Vargo to diagnose and correct tooth and jaw problems faster, with better results, and without surgery.

 - Correct and guide the growth of your child’s jaw to help the permanent teeth come in straight